dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 For the `core-cluster` to be running properly in GCP without issues 3 nodes of type "e2-medium" were needed.
 On monthly basis this is XX$ just for running the `core-cluster`.

-## Renaming resources

 ## 9.3.
+Renaming resources

+## 9.4.
 Not everything can be in code.
 Ip addresses needs to be reserved beforehand.

-Even though this implementation aims at declaring everything in code it is not truly possible.

-When
+When creating this project I wanted to have _everything_ declared in code, so I was spinning up everything from scratch with no prior setup.
+This was not possible (at least on GCP), because IP-addresses are dynamically assigned to resources unless you reserve them.

+If you create a kubernetes cluster on GCP it will provision a cluster for you and assign it a random free ip-address.
+This doesn't work well with my setup, since creating DNS-records with the GCP-crossplane-provider forces you to hardcode an IP-address into code.

+Getting dynamically assigned ip-addresses works fine for the whole setup, beside when you want to check-in you DNS records into code.

+So in this implementation with GCP I needed to reserve 3 ip-addresses.
+One for each Cluster running in GCP.

+< insert image >

+Those 3 ip-addresses are hardcoded into all the DNS records YAML-files and in the Nginx Controllers deployed by ArgoCD.
+Nginx needs to know which reserved IP-address to use, otherwise it will just pick a random.

-## 9.4.
+## 9.5.
 Security

 <!-- Terraform -->
 Security is naturally aspect managing a software infrastructure.
-Terraform on its own does not have has no concept of access control[[source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)] - You have to manage your access through credentials through the cloud provider.
+Terraform on its own does not have has no concept of access control [[source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)] - You have to manage your access through credentials through the cloud provider.
 This works fine, but it is an extra set of credentials your organization has to manage.

 <!-- Crossplane -->
 With tools like Crossplane the development teams does not even need to have (write) access to the cloud provider.
 All external resources could be managed through tools like crossplane.
 Crossplane would be the only entity with (write) access to the cloud providers.